 The history of the iPhone project poses serious questions on the predictable evolution of the design of consumer electronic products and, more generally, on the sense of being a designer as we know it.

-If the 2007 edition of the iPhone was the perfect embodiment of Ram’s principle that “good design is as little design as possible”, at the same time a device which, from an user’s point of view, largely coincides with its display doesn’t leave much room for an evolution, at least of the object’s physical component.
+If the 2007 edition of the iPhone was the perfect embodiment of Ram’s principle that “good design is as little design as possible”, at the same time a device that, from a user’s point of view, largely coincides with its display doesn’t leave much room for evolution, at least of the object’s physical component.

 You can use better materials, make it thinner and lighter, make it more durable and robust, of course, but not much more than this.

-The key points of such an object’s design were indeed transferred into its display and under its virtual hood exactly in the moment it was imagined for the first time.
+The key points of such an object’s design were indeed transferred into its display and under its virtual hood exactly at the moment, it was imagined for the first time.

 From touchscreen to touchless?

-We could imagine an hypothetical future mobile device which physical presence is virtually non existent, a small carbon-fiber nutshell, or the like, which controls a large interactive virtual screen projected in the air or digitally painted on a thin, rollable, sheet of transparent plastic.
-While the technical development of such a device will be a matter for engineers, Its creative and aesthetic design will be totally comprised into that of its graphic, behavioral, and gestural interfaces.
+We could imagine a hypothetical future mobile device whose physical presence is virtually non-existent, a small carbon-fiber nutshell, or the like, which controls a large interactive virtual screen projected in the air or digitally painted on a thin, rollable, sheet of transparent plastic.
+While the technical development of such a device will be a matter for engineers, Its creative and aesthetic design will be just made of graphic, behavioral, and gestural interfaces.

 A flexible OLED display presented by LG in 2014

-I don’t know weather Rams, and Steve Jobs would be happy with that possibility or not; yet, it could be not by chance that Ive, for some years now, is also in charge of the graphic and software interaction design of the iOS.
+I don’t know whether Rams and Steve Jobs would be happy with that possibility or not; yet, it could be not by chance that Ive, for some years now, is also in charge of the graphic and software interaction design of the iOS.